poderomedia/svs-mapper/README.md

 * reference: indicates the reference url with the scraped data
 * scanner_date: indicates when was obtained that data (running the spider)

+###Documents Fields:
+* doc_ext_id: External ID of the document
+* doc_date: Date of the Document
+* doc_desc: Description of the Document
+* doc_url: Url of the Document

 ## The spiders

 There are the following spider:
 * svs: return all the present Boards members
 * executives: return all the present Executives members
 * historic_boards: return all the historic Board members (Past ans Present)
+* sanciones: return all sanctions between to dates (default: 01-01-2001 to present day)

 ## Running a specific spider